 - Sees pattern relationships

-- Able to analyze information and break down parts of a problem and see the connections
+- Analyzes information; breaks down parts of a problem; sees the connections

 - Problem-solvers